 Google chrome is everyone’s favorite browser due to its fast speed and a lot of features it comes with, but that doesn’t mean it’s perfect.
 One way or the other you’ll end up facing some errors while surfing the web.
-One of such Google Chrome errors we’ll discuss in this post is the error code 105 which is mostly displayed as “err_name_not_resolved chrome”.
-Let’s explore the error, its possible causes and effective solutions that will help you eliminate the error fast.
+One such Google Chrome error we’ll discuss in this post is the error code 105 which is mostly displayed as “err_name_not_resolved chrome“.
+Let’s explore the error, its possible causes, and effective solutions that will help you eliminate the error fast.

 What Is Error Code 105 “Err_Name_Not_Resolved Chrome”?